Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/hubspot.md

 **What can be achieved by integrating Hubspot CRM with the Kore.ai XO Platform?**

 The Kore.ai XO Platform supports all common actions on Hubspot with pre-built dialog templates that are ready to use.
-Click **Explore Templates**.
-Learn More.

 **Templates Supported**